DOMZE/VeloByteStocks/README.md

 # About
-This is the API that is used in my blog post [TITLE](https://www.domstamand.com/).
+This is the API that is used in my blog post [Load testing your applications using Azure Load Testing, JMeter and GitHub actions](https://www.domstamand.com/load-testing-your-applications-using-azure-load-testing-jmeter-and-github-actions/).

 The infra code is heavily inspired (and at times borrowed) from the repository of Azure-Samples [app-templates-dotnet-azuresql-appservice](https://github.com/Azure-Samples/app-templates-dotnet-azuresql-appservice/tree/main).

 # JMeter
-Generating the CSV from the Database Data can be done using the following SQL Query
+Generating the CSV from the Database data can be done using the following SQL Query
 ```sql
 WITH DataSet (Ticker, /*MinDate, MaxDate, DaysDiff,*/ RandomDateBetweenMinMax) AS
 (